greenwyrt/plover2CAT/user_manual.md

   - Constant Quality: The recording will be done based on the quality slider, varying the bitrate to keep the same quality.
   - Constant Bitrate: The recording will use the same bitrate throughout, but quality of the recording will vary.

+## Paragraph Properties Editor

+The editor will automatically fill in paragraph properties such as when a paragraph is created, or the associated audio time.
+However, sometimes finer control is needed.

+By default, the properties are locked.
+Uncheck the `Lock` checkbox in order to edit `Creation Time`, `Audio Start Time` and `Audio End Time` and `Notes`.
+For what these properties mean and how they are created, see the [Editor](#the-editor) section. `Paragraph` and `Edit Time` are uneditable fields.
+Submit edits by pressing the `Edit Paragraph Properties` button.

+Any new steno input will cause the lock to be re-enabled (and editing disabled).

 ## Spellcheck

 Spellcheck in the editor is powered by the [`spylls`](https://github.com/zverok/spylls) package. `Spylls` comes with the `en-US` dictionary from Hunspell for spellchecking.
 To use a different language dictionary, such as `en-GB`, download the desired dictionary extension from LibreOffice.
 LibreOffice packages all English dictionaries together as one `oxt` zip file ([link](https://extensions.libreoffice.org/en/extensions/show/english-dictionaries)).

 For Windows, after downloading, modify the file ending from `oxt` to `zip` to open.
 The files are paired together, one `*.dic` file with one `*.aff` file, both with the same file name.
 For `en-GB`, this will be `en_GB.dic` and `en_GB.aff`.
 Copy the `*.dic` and `*.aff` file into the `spellcheck` folder within the transcript folder.
 Then re-open the transcript and select the desired dictionary for spellcheck from the dropdown list.

 # Formats